AdityaKumarSethia/mlproject/README.md

-# End To End MAchine Learning Project structure
+# End To End Machine Learning Project structure

 ## Problem Statement
+- This project understands how the students performance (test scores) is affected by other variables such as Gender, Ethinicity, Parental Level of Education, Lunch and Test Preparation course.

 ## Global Repo Structure